- Jul 16, 2013

 Amazing... you deserve a full time shop.
 Keep those cars outside..

-wow nice furniture...........not to bad on the guitar side too.........checked out your 1st thread- just curious why you did not use a hand held router for the control cavities? never use a table to do those, always use a hand held one.
+Yeah, that first thread was so full of silly mistakes.
+That’s why I started a new one.
+Thanks to the furniture experience I’ve learned a lot of lessons about how to use my tools safely, and I’ve bought a lot more tools and bits as well.wow nice furniture...........not to bad on the guitar side too.........checked out your 1st thread- just curious why you did not use a hand held router for the control cavities? never use a table to do those, always use a hand held one.
 I see you have some router bits with bearings now those are for sure needed for many of these routes. good job on the fixes.

 I have built a few guitars now- all of those were leading up to the next build to where no mistakes are allowed......I would tune up that jointer though, it took me awhile to learn how to do it properly- but well worth the time spent, cause now my little bench top model rocks like it never has, and it cuts flat and true now.